noi-techpark/odh-datacollector-flightdata/README.md

 ./scripts/mosquitto-docker-local-pub.sh '{"text": "Hello World!"}'
 ```

-Data that is published to the MQTT broker should now be stored in the PostgreSQL instance (use any database client you want to interact with PostgreSQL).
+Data that is published to the MQTT broker should now be stored in the PostgreSQL instance.
+Use any database client you want to interact with PostgreSQL.

+The `integrator` container provides also a simple REST endpoint to read the data stored in PostgreSQL.
+You can access it at port 8080 using the path `/api`, e.g. [http://localhost:8080/api](http://localhost:8080/api).

+> Note that the `/api` endpoint returns at most 100 results only.

 ## Development